 However, parity was soon restored Siriwat Sinturak smashed home after a header was cleared off the line.
 The home side showed great promise at this stage but six minutes from the break Teerawat Wongsa clumsily fouled Suradech Klankham in the box.

-The hosts returned with increased intent after the interval and saw a shot cannon back off the underside of the bar, before United went 4-1 ahead when the muscly Nigerian forward Bright Friday went on a surging run, cut inside, and delivered a low shot into the corner of the net before firing over a guilt edged opportunity.
+The hosts returned with increased intent after the interval and saw a shot cannon back off the underside of the bar, before United went 4-1 ahead when the muscly Nigerian forward Bright Friday went on a surging run, cut inside, and delivered a low shot into the corner of the net before firing over an easy opportunity.

 It was good to see small numbers of the public using the amenities with other activities taking place in the bowels of each stand including the Thai game of takraw, which is like the western game of head tennis only with a smaller harder ball made of rattan or durable plastic.